nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 	-	**Multiuser**: Ability to support multiple users at the same time and allowing them to use a single installation of operating system simultaneously.

-	-	**Multitasking**: Ability to execute multiple tasks concurrently by a user and even switch between them.
+	-	**Multitasking**: Ability to execute multiple tasks concurrently by a single user and even switch between them.

 ##